intel/neural-compressor/examples/helloworld/tf_example1/README.md

 tf_example1 example
 =====================
-This example is used to demonstrate how to utilize LPOT builtin dataloader and metric to enabling quantization without coding effort.
+This example is used to demonstrate how to utilize Neural Compressor builtin dataloader and metric to enabling quantization without coding effort.

 1. Download the FP32 model
 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_6/mobilenet_v1_1.0_224_frozen.pb